 I’ve noticed that some kids will demonstrate the symptoms of iron depletion, yet when they are tested for anemia, everything looks normal (or within normal range).

 If there are symptoms, such as fatigue or difficulty sleeping, I’m curious about the typical eating patterns.
-Especially looking to see whether there are foods with iron in the diet.
+Especially looking to see whether there are iron rich foods in the diet.

 I’m outlining the facts about iron for athletes below so you can pick up on any signs of deficiency early.